 Get Outdoors to Enjoy the Season

 Hygge is not just about cozying up indoors, it’s also about finding joy outdoors in the wintry season.
 On snowy days, feel like a kid again by trying out the epic sledding hill at Chautauqua Park.
-Take a whirl at old fashioned outdoor ice skating in Boulder or Louisville at WinterSkate.
-Enjoy a winter hike at Wonderland Lake or NCAR.
-Whatever you do, find something that allows you to soak up the fun of the season.
+Take a whirl at old fashioned outdoor ice skating in Louisville at WinterSkate or enjoy a winter hike up Mount Sanitas.

 To learn more about hygge, check out The Little Book of Hygge: Danish Secrets to Happy Living by Meik Wiking.